Off-Peak and Super Off-Peak Tickets

 You can receive your tickets by First Class post (please allow five days for delivery) or collect your tickets from ticket machines at many stations.

-From ticket machines at participating stations
+From ticket machines at stations

 From station ticket offices